 How Are We Diverse?

-Here are some of the ways in which workplaces are diverse:
+Here are some ways in which workplaces are diverse:

 - By race—but keep in mind that members of the same race can be very different from one another;